 By concentrating a large number of murals throughout the city the project will increase tourism and will bring the much needed “Feet on the Street” which will help local business thrive.

-Every year this organization takes to a different area of Richmond, VA and employs students and local artists to paint the town red!
-And blue.
-And orange.
-And many other colors and figures of beautiful art.
+The RVA Street Art Festival is an organization that takes to a different area of Richmond, VA each year and employs students and local artists to paint the town red—and blue, and orange, and many other colors and figures of beautiful art.

-They make the 3-day festival an event to unite the entire community in art, education, and charity, always sending their proceeds to meaning local charities like ART180, Art On Wheels, and Studio Two Three.
+The purpose of the 3-day festival is to unite the diverse local community in art, education, and charity, always sending their proceeds to meaning local charities such as ART180, Art On Wheels, and Studio Two Three.

 Straight from their website: